szporwolik/perun/README.md

    * MySQL server with read/write access

 3rd party support:
- * for [DCS SRS](https://github.com/ciribob/DCS-SimpleRadioStandalone/releases) integration location of the clients-list.json file and SRS configuration with JSON data export enabled - see [SRS documentation](https://github.com/ciribob/DCS-SimpleRadioStandalone/wiki)
+ * for [DCS SRS](https://github.com/ciribob/DCS-SimpleRadioStandalone/releases) integration location of the clients-list.json file will be required (by default: SRS Server folder), "Auto Export List" option has to be enabled - see [SRS documentation](https://github.com/ciribob/DCS-SimpleRadioStandalone/wiki)
- * for [LotATC](https://www.lotatc.com/) integration location of the stats.json file and LotATC configuration with JSON data export enabled - see [LotATC documentation](https://www.lotatc.com/documentation/server_configuration.html)
+ * for [LotATC](https://www.lotatc.com/) you will need location of stats.json file and proper LotATC configuration with JSON data export enabled - see [LotATC documentation](https://www.lotatc.com/documentation/server_configuration.html)

 ### Installing

-* Download latest [release](https://github.com/szporwolik/perun/releases) **optionaly** together with Win32 binary file for MySQL export
+* Download latest [release](https://github.com/szporwolik/perun/releases), **optionaly** together with Win32 binary file for MySQL export
-* Copy contents of DCS folder to you \Scripts folder (inside DCS folder in your Saved Games)
+* Copy contents of [01_DCS](https://github.com/szporwolik/perun/tree/master/01_DCS) to your \Scripts folder (located inside DCS folder in your Saved Games)
-* create MySQL server 03_MySQL folder contains creation SQL file
+* **optionaly** Create MySQL server using SQL script located in [03_MySQL](https://github.com/szporwolik/perun/tree/master/03_MySQL)
 * **optionaly** Run the Win32 application
 	* set MySQL connection data
 	* point LotATC json file location
 	* point DCS SRS json file location
-	* click connect and leave the app running
+	* click connect and leave the app running in the background
 * Start DCS World and host multiplayer session
   * by default the JSON is written into Scripts\Json folder located in your Saved Games DCS folder tree
-  * by default the UDP port 48620 is in use as target
+  * by default the UDP port 48620 is in use as target port

 ## Data packets
 * ID: 1, contains version information